CraicOverflow89/JSAM/readme.md

 ### Tasks

  - add support for nested lists
+ - update multiline header rules with minimum character count requirements
+ - check if more than a single digit is allowed when creating ordered lists
+ - replace instances of `\n` required with `$` and `/m` where possible
  - expand the `convert` method to accept _varagrs_ and maybe parse document for elements to process

 ### See Also